 - A fish emulsion that is concentrated and must be added to water before applying.

 No matter which type of fertilizer you choose, you will be applying it at one-quarter of the recommended rate listed on the package.
 The standard fertilizer ratio is too concentrated for container plants.

 To apply fertilizer in the most efficient manner, follow this procedure once a week:

-- Mix the fertilizer at a strength of one-fourth of the manufacturer's recommendation.
+- Mix the fertilizer at one-fourth the strength recommended by the manufacturer.

 - Water your herb plants thoroughly.